 However, over the last two decades, it is now recognized that the exterior aesthetic is critically important to the surrounding neighborhood.
 If the garage is a blank slate, there will be little activity or interest in the area – becoming a “dead zone”.
 An activated street, due to an inspired façade design, that is lit well and has lots of foot-traffic, will feel safer.
 Designers are incorporating details to enhance the environment, improving safety from a variety of elements: better, more even lighting; increased visibility and lines of sight; glass backed elevators and open, well-lit stairwells.

 Most recently, the importance of aesthetically pleasing design has advanced into the interior of the garage as well.
 It is understood that the garage is the first impression of a location.
-This includes exterior signage, interior signage and graphics along with lobby design.
-A well designed lobby is that transition from the car to the point of interest.
+This includes exterior signage, interior signage, and graphics along with lobby design.
 Lobbies have become well-lit spaces with interesting wall materials, tile floors, decorative ceilings, and incorporate technology meant to inform and provide wayfinding.